Cholesterol – what is it?

 Cholesterol is packaged up with proteins when it travels around your bloodstream.
 These packages are called lipoproteins (‘lipo’ is another word for fat).

-There are 2 main types of cholesterol:
+There are main types of cholesterol protein packages:

-Video: Understanding Cholesterol
+Video: Understanding cholesterol

 You can find out what your cholesterol level is by having a blood test.
 You won't have any symptoms that tell you your cholesterol is high.